webcoyote/TubeGate/assets/STORE_LISTING.md

 Take control of your YouTube experience with TubeGate - a powerful, privacy-focused content filter that helps you curate your feed.

-### What is TubeGate?
+WHAT IS TUBEGATE?

 TubeGate is a browser extension that filters YouTube videos based on keywords you specify.
 Simply add keywords to your filter list, and TubeGate automatically hides matching videos from your YouTube feed, search results, and recommended videos.

-### Key Features
+KEY FEATURES

-**Simple Keyword Filtering**
+Simple Keyword Filtering
-- Add unlimited keywords to filter content
+• Add unlimited keywords to filter content
-- Case-insensitive matching
+• Case-insensitive matching

-**Smart Filtering**
+Smart Filtering
-- Filters video titles and channel names
+• Filters video titles and channel names
-- Works on homepage, search results, and recommendations
+• Works on homepage, search results, and recommendations
-- Real-time filtering as you browse
+• Real-time filtering as you browse
-- Unobtrusive - filtered videos are simply hidden
+• Unobtrusive - filtered videos are simply hidden

-**Privacy First**
+Privacy First
-- All filtering happens locally in your browser
+• All filtering happens locally in your browser
-- No data collection or tracking
+• No data collection or tracking
-- No external servers or analytics
+• No external servers or analytics
-- Open source - review the code yourself
+• Open source - review the code yourself

-**Sync Across Devices (Optional)**
+Sync Across Devices (Optional)
-- Enable Chrome sync to share filters across all your browsers
+• Enable Chrome sync to share filters across all your browsers
-- Or keep filters local to one device
+• Or keep filters local to one device
-- You control where your data lives
+• You control where your data lives

-### Perfect For
+PERFECT FOR

-**Content Curation**
+Content Curation
 Filter out topics you're not interested in like sports or politics.

-**Focus & Productivity**
+Focus & Productivity
 Remove distracting content to stay focused on educational or work-related videos.

-**Managing Sponsored Content**
+Managing Sponsored Content
 Hide sponsored videos and promotional content.

-**Personalized Experience**
+Personalized Experience
 Create a YouTube feed that matches your interests by filtering irrelevant content.

-**Reducing Noise**
+Reducing Noise
 Clean up your feed by filtering clickbait, repetitive content, or oversaturated topics.

-### How It Works
+HOW IT WORKS

 1. Install TubeGate from the Chrome Web Store
 2. Click the extension icon to open settings